Audi A8 saloon review

 - 'Level 3' autonomy not yet available

-The latest A8 is a little longer than its predecessor, measuring over five metres from its broad, slatted 'singleframe' grille to its full-width rear lights.
+The latest A8 is a little longer than its predecessor, measuring more than five metres from its broad 'singleframe' grille to its full-width rear lights.
 It's very recognisably an A8 – the overall proportions are barely altered from previous models of the same name.
 It's a handsome car and embodies Audi's brand identity to the fullest.

 It could be accused of lacking flair and character, though.
 There are 'blisters' over the front and rear wheel arches that emphasise Audi's continuing use of the quattro four-wheel drive system, but they're subtle enough to go unnoticed.
-For some owners that will be considered a drawback, but others might find the relative lack of ostentation a relief, allowing them to shrink into the traffic rather than flaunt their wealth.
+For some owners that will be considered a drawback, but others might find the relatively minimal ostentation a relief, allowing them to shrink into the traffic rather than flaunt their wealth.

-Certain details will please the posers though and make the A8 stand out from the crowd, like the shape of its sharp matrix LED headlamps and the animated display its OLED rear lighting strip serves up when you unlock the car at night.
+Certain details will please the posers and make the A8 stand out from the crowd, such as the shape of its sharp high-definition matrix LED headlamps and the animated display its OLED rear lighting strip serves up when you unlock the car at night.
 However, these days the Audi A8 has to draw buyers away from trendy SUVs including the Audi Q8, BMW X7, Mercedes GLS and Range Rover.

 As with any A8 of the past, the latest version provides plenty of space and comfort inside, and a 6mm increase in the distance between the front and rear axles illustrates the pains Audi has taken to maximise interior room.
 An extended-wheelbase version is still offered, stretching 5.3 metres overall for even more lounging room in the back.

-The A8's interior is arguably rather more eye-catching than its outside styling.
-The dashboard extends away from the passenger in layers, the most substantial of which was framed in sharp, cold aluminum on our test car, although other finishes will be offered.
+The A8's interior is arguably rather more eye-catching than its exterior.
+The dashboard extends away from the passenger in layers, the most substantial of which was framed in sharp, cold aluminium on our test car, although other darker finishes are offered as well.
 This stretches the full width of the interior and its gloss-black surface incorporates a stealthily mounted touchscreen which becomes virtually invisible when not illuminated.

-However, you can save for the driver’s wages with the 3.0-litre diesel model’s reasonable 40.9mpg fuel economy claim and 181-193g/km CO2 emissions – not bad at all for a big, heavy 282bhp saloon, and one that can reach 62mph from rest in under six seconds.
+However, you can save for the driver’s wages with the 3.0-litre V6 diesel engine capable of reasonable 40.4mpg fuel economy claim and CO2 emissions starting from around 183g/km – not bad at all for a big, heavy 282bhp saloon that can reach 62mph from rest in less than six seconds.

 This particular engine receives the title 50 TDI under Audi's current confusing engine naming system.
-There's also a 3.0-litre petrol 55 TFSI with 335bhp and other engines will be introduced later, but the diesel is likely to be the most popular among UK buyers for its combination of power and economy.
+There's also a 3.0-litre petrol 55 TFSI with 335bhp and a frugal 456bhp plug-in hybrid called 60 TFSI e, plus the S8’s 563bhp V8 petrol.

-With a considerable 563bhp, four-wheel drive and an eight-speed automatic gearbox, the S8 is capable of leaving a number of sports cars in the shade, sprinting from 0-62mph in 3.9 seconds onwards to an electronically limited top speed of 155mph.
+With a considerable 563bhp, four-wheel drive and an eight-speed automatic gearbox, the S8 is capable of leaving a number of sports cars in the shade, sprinting from 0-62mph in 3.9 seconds and going on to an electronically limited top speed of 155mph.
 It also features an array of advanced tech, including active suspension that operates via a series of cameras dotted around the bodywork.
 This system scans the road ahead to help improve the ride and reduce body roll in corners.
 We’d like this system to be made available on lesser A8s, too, given it works so well in the S8.

 This all adds up to a hugely impressive car that's sure to raise Audi's status as a maker of top-class luxury saloons.
-It doesn't have the restrained elegance and sumptuous ride of the S-Class or the athletic responses of the 7 Series, but it has the technology to compete with both and may well appeal to buyers who like their luxury saloon to look a little more subtle.
+It has neither the extravagance and sumptuous ride of the S-Class nor the athletic responses and tech of the 7 Series, but it has the technology to compete with both and may well appeal to buyers who like their luxury saloon to look a little more subtle.